Kenton Koch: Sim racing

 Throughout his career, Koch has used sim racing to prepare for real-world events, as well as for fun.
 During the hiatus caused by the COVID-19 pandemic, Koch took part in a number of virtual racing series, including the IMSA iRacing Pro Series and SRO America's GT Rivals series.
 On the IMSA side, he claimed victory in the Pro Series event at Virginia International Raceway after a race-long battle with Jesse Krohn.

 Personal life

 During his racing career, Koch attended California State University, Fullerton, initially majoring in mechanical engineering before shifting to a business focus.
 Koch stated that his education was "just as important as racing," and that it assisted him off-track in the racing world.

-Since 2014, Koch has carried a small good luck charm in his car of clay animation character Gumby.
+Since 2014, Koch has carried a charm in his car of clay animation character Gumby.
 Early in his career, Koch donned a Gumby-inspired race suit to promote Gumby Fest, held in his hometown of Glendora, California.

 In 2014, Koch's mother was listed for a heart transplant, and officially underwent surgery in 2015.
 As a result, Koch partnered with Donate Life America, whose logo would adorn his racing cars.

 In association with Mazda Motorsports, Cal State Fullerton, and Project Yellow Light, Koch took part in a driver safety campaign with local California high school students in 2017.